FOSSonTop/crave/getting-started/installing-crave.md

 ## Android
 ### Installing on Termux

-Guide to use termux's proot-distro for crave -n devspace:
+Guide to use termux's proot-distro for connecting to Crave Devspace:
 Link to proot-distro: https://github.com/termux/proot-distro

 #### Step 0: Install termux